Yandex Cloud

 • enabled: Enables statistics collection, true or false.

-• maintenanceWindow: Maintenance window settings, applying to both active and stopped clusters.
-In maintenanceWindow, provide one of the following values:
+• maintenanceWindow: Maintenance window settings, including for stopped clusters.
+In maintenanceWindow, provide one of the two values:

 • anytime: Maintenance can occur at any time.